dirkpetersen/froster/README.md

 optional arguments:
-  -h, --help            show this help message and exit --no-slurm, -n        do not submit a Slurm job, execute index directly --cores CORES, -c CORES
-                        Number of cores to be allocated for the machine. (default=4) --profile AWSPROFILE, -p AWSPROFILE
-                        which AWS profile from ~/.aws/profiles should be used --days DAYS, -d DAYS  Number of days to keep data in S3 One Zone-IA storage at $10/TiB/month (default: 30) --retrieve-opt RETRIEVEOPT, -r RETRIEVEOPT
+  -h, --help            show this help message and exit --days DAYS, -d DAYS  Number of days to keep data in S3 One Zone-IA storage at $10/TiB/month (default: 30) --retrieve-opt RETRIEVEOPT, -r RETRIEVEOPT